HaskellEmbedded/HaskellEmbedded.github.io/drafts/2016-01-04-introducing-ion.md

-As a side note, Ivory does provide a nice [coroutines][] implementation, but I ran into two issues with them: They put every variable (whether 'live' across a suspend/yield or not) into static memory, and they are not composable.
+As a side note, Ivory does provide a nice [coroutines][] implementation, but I ran into two issues with them: They put every variable (whether 'live' across a suspend/yield or not) into static memory, and they were not composable.
 [An appendix section](#coroutines) gives some more details on this.

 I wanted coroutines I could parametrize over other coroutines (higher-order coroutines?), which seemed to require something like a coroutine whose 'resume' continuation and 'exit' continuation both were reified rather than implicit.
+I also wanted it to be in a form that I could interface it with C APIs that wanted function pointers for callbacks or "normal" functions for interrupts.

 I do not have a reference on this, but from memory, one of Oleg Kiselyov's papers defined a coroutine as something like, "two